Omaheke Region: Geography

+A large part of this region is known as the Sandveld.
+The northeastern part of the region is still very much wilderness.
+According to the 2012 Namibia Labour Force Survey, unemployment in the Omaheke Region is 34.1%.

+Anthropologically, almost the entire Ovambanderu and Gobabis-Juǀwa ethnic groups reside in the region.
+Furthermore, it is a rich cultural area for Herero, Damara-Nama, Tswana, Afrikaners, and Germans.
+According to the 2011 census, 43% of the population speaks Otjiherero, 30% speak Nama/Damara, and 8% speak Afrikaans at home.

 Economy and infrastructure

 Gobabis is the centre of this area and also its main business area, as it is linked with the capital of Namibia, Windhoek, by rail and the tarred B6 national road.
 This infrastructure serves as the main supply line for the region.

 All the other population centres in the region are linked with Gobabis by road.
 Many other services are rendered from Gobabis to the region, such as the Police Divisional Headquarters, which is situated in Gobabis.
 Clinics in the region are served by medical practitioners based in Gobabis, and there are two hospitals and a clinic serving the region.

-The agricultural patterns of this region is to a large extent homogenous.
+The agricultural patterns of this region are, to a large extent, homogeneous.
 Most of the 900 commercial and 3,500 communal farmers in this area are cattle breeders.
 A regional office of the Ministry of Agriculture, serving the whole region, is based in Gobabis.

 Hunting, including trophy hunting, is one of the major sources of income for the region.
 This takes place mainly in the winter months, from June to August.
 During these months, tourists from the northern hemisphere can be seen in the area, enjoying the mild and dry winter climate and collecting trophies.

-In 2013 Omaheke had 42 government schools with a total of 18,365 pupils.
+In 2013, Omaheke had 42 government schools with a total of 18,365 pupils.

 Politics

-Upon independence of Namibia, Hereroland East was absorbed into Omaheke Region.
+Upon the independence of Namibia, the eastern part of Hereroland was absorbed into the Omaheke Region.
 The region comprises seven constituencies: